lucasrodes/lucasrodes.github.io/index.md

 Software developer and data scientist focused on machine learning and open-source projects.
 Interested in Open Sciences, Open Data, Environmental Sciences, to name a few.

-Currently part of the Data Team at [Our World in Data](https://ourworldindata.org), primarily working on COVID-19, helping creating graphs like the one below.
+Currently, part of the Data Team at [Our World in Data](https://ourworldindata.org), primarily working on COVID-19, helping creating graphs like the one below.

 [Ping me](./pages/contact) for collaborations — or to say <i>hi</i>.